Faith Evans: 2005–2012: Hiatus, arrest, divorce and Something About Faith

-Following a 5-year hiatus Faith Evans created her own record label imprint in 2010.
+Following a five-year hiatus, Evans created her own record label imprint in 2010.
 She named the imprint Prolific Music Group and hired top talent to build the record label from scratch.
-Evans began recording songs with Keyshia Cole, Redman, Snoop Dogg and Raekwon, among others for the labels freshman album.
+Evans began recording songs with Keyshia Cole, Redman, Snoop Dogg and Raekwon, among others for the label's freshman album.
 Evans signed a deal with independent record label E1 Entertainment later that year.
-Her fifth studio album Something About Faith was released on October 5, 2010, in the United States, where it debuted and peaked at number fifteen on the Billboard 200 and number one on the Independent Albums chart.
+Her fifth studio album, Something About Faith, was released on October 5, 2010, in the United States, where it debuted and peaked at number fifteen on the Billboard 200 and number one on the Independent Albums chart.
 Something About Faith has spawned the leading single "Gone Already", which spent over thirty-three weeks on the US Billboard Hot R&B/Hip-Hop Songs chart, where it peaked at number twenty-two.

 In August 2010, Evans was arrested on suspicion of misdemeanor drunken driving, after being stopped at a checkpoint in Marina del Rey, California.
 In 2011, Evans filed for divorce against Russaw.
 The couple agreed to spend 13 weeks in a drug-treatment program in exchange for halting any further prosecution of their drug-possession case.
-In May 2011, Evans and Russaw announced they were getting a divorce, and stated they would like to keep it quiet for the children's sakes.
+In May 2011, Evans and Russaw announced they were getting a divorce, and stated they would like to keep it quiet for their children's sakes.

-2012–present: R&B Divas: Atlanta, Incomparable, The King & I, and The Masked Singer
+2012–2016: R&B Divas: Atlanta and Incomparable

 In 2012, Evans co-executive produced and became a cast member on the TV One reality show R&B Divas: Atlanta alongside fellow R&B singers Nicci Gilbert, Syleena Johnson, Keke Wyatt and Monifah.
 The show offered an inside look at how the singers balance their music careers and personal lives as they work towards producing an Evans-led compilation album, R&B Divas (2012), in memory of Whitney Houston.
 Broadcast to rating records for the network, the series produced a spin-off titled R&B Divas: Los Angeles and was renewed for two further seasons.
 Evans, who left the show following its second season, earned a Grammy nomination for Best R&B Album at the 55th awards ceremony.

-In August 2013, Evans confirmed she had begun work on her sixth studio album Incomparable, involving contribution from Chucky Thompson, Mike City, KeKe Wyatt, B.Slade and Karen Clark Sheard of The Clark Sisters.
+In August 2013, Evans confirmed she had begun work on her seventh studio album Incomparable, with contribution from Chucky Thompson, Mike City, Keke Wyatt, B.Slade and Karen Clark Sheard of The Clark Sisters.
 "I Deserve It", a record featuring recurring collaborator Missy Elliott and her protégée Sharaya J, was released on August 25, 2014, as the album's lead single and peaked at number 19 on Billboard's Adult R&B Songs chart.
-Released by Prolific Music Group and BMG Rights Management on November 24, 2014, Incomparable debuted at number 27 on the US Top R&B/Hip-Hop Albums and number 17 on the US Independent Albums chart.
+Incomparable was released on November 24, 2014, by Prolific Music Group and BMG Rights Management.
+It debuted at number 27 on the US Top R&B/Hip-Hop Albums and number 17 on the US Independent Albums chart.